graasp/graasp/README.md

 # OPENAI_GPT_VERSION=<DEFAULT_GPT_VERSION> # valid values are gpt-4 or gpt-3.5-turbo
 OPENAI_API_KEY=<openai-api-key>

-# GEOLOCATION API - this can be a mock values if you don't use geolocation
+# GEOLOCATION API - this can be empty if you don't use geolocation
-GEOLOCATION_API_KEY='geolocation-key'
+GEOLOCATION_API_KEY=
 ```

 ## Running